JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2020-02-06-modernandroid-libraries.md

 You can find all source code for the TransferWise for Banks reference application on [GitHub](https://github.com/transferwise/banks-reference-android).

 This series has plenty of other interesting stuff to talk about!
-Make sure to follow me on {% include link_twitter.html %} to get the next post on representing UI state!
+Make sure to follow me on [Mastodon](https://androiddev.social/@Jeroenmols) to get the next post on representing UI state!